Police: 2 teens in custody after guns recovered in Charlestown HS

 “I was kind of scared,” he said.

-Just before 1 p.m., authorities reported that a second gun was recovered at the high school, which led to the building being put in “safe mode.”

-The 13-year-old will be arrainged on Thursday while the 17-year-old will be arraigned on Friday.
+The 13-year-old will be arraigned on Thursday while the 17-year-old will be arraigned on Friday.

-This is a developing story.
-Stay with 7NEWS for updates online and on air.

 (Copyright (c) 2022 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)